sweet-delights/hybrid-platforms-conductor/README.md

 ```
 Nodes selection options:
     -a, --all-nodes                  Select all nodes
-    -b PLATFORM_NAME,                Select nodes belonging to a given platform name.
+    -b, --nodes-platform PLATFORM    Select nodes belonging to a given platform name.
 Available platforms are: ansible-repo, chef-repo (can be used several times)
-        --hosts-platform
     -l, --hosts-list LIST_NAME       Select nodes defined in a nodes list (can be used several times)
     -n, --node NODE                  Select a specific node.
 Can be a regular expression to select several nodes if used with enclosing "/" characters. (can be used several times).
     -r, --nodes-service SERVICE      Select nodes implementing a given service (can be used several times)
 ```

 * `--all-nodes`: Select all the known nodes.
-* `--hosts-platform PLATFORM_NAME`: Specify the name of a platform as a selector.
+* `--nodes-platform PLATFORM`: Specify the name of a platform as a selector.
 Can be useful to only perform checks of nodes of a given repository after merging a PR on this repository.
 * `--hosts-list LIST_NAME`: Specify a hosts list name as selector.
 Hosts list are a named group of hosts, and are defined by each platform if they make sense.
 For example all the nodes belonging to the same cluster could be part of a hosts list.
 * `--node NODE`: Select a single node.
 A regular expression can also be used when `NODE` is enclosed with `/` character (the regular expression grammar is [the Ruby one](http://ruby-doc.org/core-2.5.0/Regexp.html)).
 Examples: `--node my_node_1`, `--node /my_node_.+/`.
 * `--nodes-service SERVICE`: Select all nodes that implement a given service.